hms-dbmi/gehlenborglab-website/_members/morgan-turner.md

 ---
-title: Morgan Turner
+title: Morgan L. Turner
-name_degree: Morgan Turner, PhD
+name_degree: Morgan L. Turner, PhD

 photo: morgan-turner.jpg # this file is relative to `assets/img/members/`
 alt: Headshot of a young white woman with a full smile and long, curly brown hair.
 She is wearing round browline glasses and a white button-up, standing in front of a blue glass background.